 How did you get into cosplaying?
 When I was younger, around 14 or so, I was really into watching people do makeup, special effects, and costumes.
 My dad took me to my first [convention] when I was that age and I was blown away by people in costume and in character!
-At first I thought it was weird, so I remember telling my parents I wanted to cosplay for the first time and being so nervous at to their reaction!
-But my family was very supportive and my grandma taught me how to sew in the first place, including applique designs and making clothes from scratch, so then there was no stopping me!
+At first, I thought it was weird, so I remember telling my parents I wanted to cosplay for the first time and being so nervous to see their reaction!
+But my family was very supportive.
+In fact, my grandma taught me how to sew in the first place, including applique designs and making clothes from scratch, so then there was no stopping me!
 Because of all the makeup, I’m starting to get really into skincare too – after all, a good foundation is so important to good makeup application.
 Maybe in the future I’ll start my own white label skin care range aimed at cosplayers but, for now, creating and wearing cosplays is definitely where my heart is.

 Why Viridi?
 As soon as I played Kid Icarus: Uprising, I fell in love with her as a character.
 I considered myself a tsundere blonde at the time, so she really stuck to me.
 It’s one of my top Nintendo games, and I knew I had to express my love for this character somehow, and it was going to be through cosplay.